mgazii/runner-template/README.md

 ## Usage

 #### GameManager
 Used For Managing GameStates.
-Use  for state registration then define a void function with enum GameState's name.
+Use state registration then define a void function with enum GameState's name.

 ```c#
 // GameStateEvents add or remove new states